The Hershey Company: 21st century

 In June 2006, Philadelphia city councilman Juan Ramos called for Hershey's to stop marketing "Ice Breakers Pacs", a kind of mint, due to the resemblance of its packaging to a kind that was used for illegal street drugs.

 In September 2006, ABC News reported that several Hershey chocolate products were reformulated to replace cocoa butter with vegetable oil as an emulsifier.
 According to the company, this change was made to reduce the costs of producing the products instead of raising their prices or decreasing the sizes.
 Some consumers complained that the taste was different, but the company stated that in the company-sponsored blind taste tests, about half of consumers preferred the new versions.
 As the new versions no longer met the Food and Drug Administration's official definition of "milk chocolate", the changed items were relabeled from stating they were "milk chocolate" and "made with chocolate" to "chocolate candy" and "chocolatey."

+In November 2006, the Smiths Falls production plant in Ontario temporarily shut down and several products were voluntarily recalled after concerns over Salmonella contamination possibly found in soy lecithin within their production line.
+It was believed that most of the products involved in the recall never made it to the retail level.

 In December 2011, Hershey reached an agreement to acquire Brookside Foods Ltd., a privately held confectionery company based in Abbotsford, British Columbia.

+In 2015, Hershey committed to source 100% cage-free eggs in their global supply chain by 2025.

-In April 2015, the Hershey chocolate plant on East Chocolate Avenue in Hershey, Pennsylvania was demolished to make way for mixed-use development.
-In 2016, Hershey acquired barkTHINS, a New York-based chocolate snack foods company that expected to generate between $65 million and $75 million in revenue for that year, for $290 million.
+In 2016, Hershey acquired barkTHINS, a New York-based chocolate snack foods company for $290 million.

-An August 2016 attempt to sell Hershey to Mondelez International was abandoned because of objections by the Hershey Trust.
+An August 2016 attempt to sell Hershey to Mondelez International was abandoned following objections by the Hershey Trust.